 While certainly not dabbling in surgery or dentistry any longer, anyone working professionally in the cosmetology field still needs extensive training, both initially and ongoing.
 That’s because in the world of beauty the only constant is change: What’s the new hot style?
 The best tools and techniques?
 Things are always evolving, and require constant education to keep up.
 We asked a few San Joaquin area salons to share some of what they’ve learned, and weigh in on hair care trends for 2014.
 According to Dino Ballini, owner of Salon Avanti, the B Hive Hair Salon and several others, the biggest trend right now seems to be variety.
 Based on what we’ve heard from others in the area, he’s quite right.

 Everything starts with the right cut.
 In addition to determining your overall style, a proper haircut also helps maintain general hair health.
-Even if you’re letting your hair grow out, regular trims will keep it strong and actually speed up the process by clearing away brittle split ends.
+Even if you’re letting your hair grow out, regular trims will keep it strong and actually speed up the process by clearing away brittle split ends, so it’s worth booking an appointment at one of the Hair Salons Colorado Springs, or wherever you are, regularly.
 Lorie Williams of Sir Gauuan’s Superhair recommends trims as frequently as every 4-6 weeks for the best results.
 Williams also notes that, while not perhaps trendy in the strictest sense, having a “long, flowing style” is a perpetual favorite.
 Adding volume and texture to longer hair is also important these days, achieved through finger waves, pin sets, layering and so forth.
 Meanwhile, the growing number of celebrities cutting it all off is also resulting in increased requests for pixies and undercuts.
 There are edgier “rock and roll” takes on these shorter cuts.
 But especially popular are shorter styles that are layered to keep them soft and feminine.
 “Haircuts are softer on the edge,” observes Iva Watson of Salon Sirah.
 And when it comes to finishing off soft layers, “Bangs are also here, both straight across and sweeping off to the side.”

 And what are the guys up to?
 Marcella Galante of Destination Salon has noted more men starting to grow beards and mustaches again.
 “We are now educating our guys on grooming and conditioning their facial hair,” she says.
 And when it comes to cuts, “the look is retro modern, sleek but soft, not greasy.”
 Megan Harvey of Salon Avanti concurs.
 “Men’s hair is currently getting its inspiration from the ‘40s and ‘50s, with tapered back and sides, strong parts and cool pompadours.”